Budibase/website/content/blog/micro-saas-ideas/index.md

 {{< figure src="/micro-saas-ideas/instagram.jpg" alt="Instagram Automater" >}}

 Instagram needs little introduction.
-It's extremely powerfull and its reach is... scary, with over 1 billion users.
+It's extremely powerful and its reach is... scary, with over 1 billion users.

 But not everyone's a fan, or at least until recent times.